duysqubix/MuOxi/README.md

 to keep the engine running.
 Upon an action within MuOxi that would causes a change to the Database, MuOxi will actually write to the flat-files instead of directly to PostgreSQL.
 This was a throughouly thought out process to keep PostgreSQL a read-only database, from the perspective of the engine itself.
-When a change occurs and MuOxi writes to the flat files we began again at layer 1 of the design. __It is the responsibility of the WatchDog to monitor changes to the json files and update MongoDB.
-MongoDB and the JSON files should always be a reflection of each other.__
+When a change occurs and MuOxi writes to the flat files we began again at layer 1 of the design. __It is the responsibility of the WatchDog to monitor changes to the json files and update PostgresSQL.
+PostgresSQL and the JSON files should always be a reflection of each other.__

 ## Core Design Architecture